 Day 6: Marrakesh (a world UNESCO heritagefrom 1985)

 “If in Marrakesh were my stories, i would live there”

-I have been told of an oasis city that the sun floods with its light and does not leave until it is entrusted to the moon.
+They was told me about this magical oasis city, that the sun floods with its light and does not leave until it is entrusted to the moon.
 A city where the olive trees, orange trees and roses of its gardens rival paradise.
 Colors, atmosphere, perfumes, smiling and welcoming faces.
 A city of lights, a happy city that knows how to welcome its guests and make them happy.

 This city is Marrakesh!
 And if Marrakesh were my stories, i would live there.

 After breakfast at the hotel, guided tour of Marrakesh, the Bahia Palace, a jewel of Arab-Andalusian architecture: 150 rooms lavishly decorated, built by the vizir Ba Hmad for his favorite: Bahia, considered by many to be a symbol of eternal love.

 Day 7: Marrakesh/Casablanca

-After breakfast at the hotel, ( If you arrived by Casablanca airport, departure for Casablanca at anytime you want, arrival and installation at your hotel, time at your disposal.
+After breakfast at the hotel, ( If you arrived by Casablanca airport, departure for Casablanca at anytime you want, arrival and installation at your hotel.
+Time at your disposal.
 If you have to leave by Marrakesh airport: night in Marrakesh)